TCRAKN/ESP8266-Coingecko/README.md

 No API Key is required for connecting to Coingecko.
 There are however request limits you'll need to observe.

 You can modify the sketch quite easily to retrieve data from Coinmarketcap.com etc...

+I2C 128x64 OLED wired to D1 & D2 of the WeMos/Node MCU boards.
+D1 - SCK, D2 - SDA.
+Wire OLED Power to 3.3V on ESP board and GND to GND.